danilodileo/magmap/docs/usage.md

 On subsequent runs, any genome file or Prokka annotation files found in the specified directories will be skipped from download and/or Prokka annotation.
 Since annotating genomes is computationally relatively expensive, we recommend that you _reuse these directories_ between pipeline runs.
 If you create storage directories that you can access from the directories from which you run the pipeline, just symlink the storage directories to the pipeline run directory or give the full path to the `--genome_store_dir` and `--prokka_store_dir` parameters.

+> [!NOTE]
+> By default, the pipeline will try to download genomes from NCBI five times to allow for temporary errors.
+> After five attempts, any file that was not properly downloaded will be ignored and processing continues.

 #### Genome metadata input